AmmarAlhmoud/Portfolio/README.md

 # 💼 Ammar Alhmoud – Portfolio Website

 Welcome to my personal portfolio website!
-This is a modern, and responsive web application built to showcase my skills, projects, blogs, and professional journey as a **Software Engineering graduate** with a passion for **Web Development** and **Artificial Intelligence**.
+This is a modern, and responsive web application built to showcase my skills, projects, and professional journey as a **Software Engineering graduate** with a passion for **Web Development** and **Artificial Intelligence**.

 ## 🚀 Live Preview